MahmoudRabee/Autonation-AWS-EC2-backup/README.md

     ```
     aws configure
     ```
-    * specify the name of your repository-I'll write tagged-instanes-and discription for it and run this command:
+    * specify the name of your repository-I'll name it `tagged-instanes` and discription for it and run this command:

     ```